ErikBoonprakong/chess-websocket/README.md

 This websocket is designed to handle the chat and online multiplayer functionality of the online chess app found at https://hardcore-kepler-5bee6e.netlify.app/

 # Prompts
-The socket receives a variety of prompts from the frontend for varying functions
+The socket receives a variety of prompts from the frontend for varying functions:
 ```
 "new message"
 ```